This post may contain affiliate links.

-On your way back up make a stop at the Highland Hammock State Park.
+Looking for things to do in central Florida other than Orlando?
+Stop at the Highland Hammock State Park.
 It is a beautiful park and we recommend taking at least 1 of the hikes before heading out.
 The Cyprus Swamp – Highland Hammock Trail is one of our favorite hikes.
 A couple of our kids were a little freaked out about it but when it was said and done everyone had fun!

 Here is our post on: Highland Hammock State Park.

 RV Park: Highland Hammock State Park campground.
 We stayed here and it was great!

 Hotel: The Inn On The Lakes We did not stay here but due to its location we would recommend it.

 Here is a post from a fellow travel bloggers the BareNeckers about their time at Highland Hammock.